gep13/gep13/input/blog/gaz-has-got-a-new-phone.md

 Title: Gaz has got a new phone
 Published: 2/11/2008
 Tags:
-- Phone
+- phone
-- Sony Ericsson
+- sony ericsson
-- X1
+- x1
 ---

 Just picked up my new phone.